Onemda: Aboriginal and Torres Strait Islander Health and Wellbeing

 Student Placements

-Thank you for engaging with the Faculty of Medicine, Dentistry & Health Sciences.
-As a friend and supporter of this faculty you will help create scholarships for our students, support groundbreaking research, and build important partnerships and support community engagement.
+Thank you for your interest in engaging with the Melbourne School of Population and Global Health.
+As a friend and supporter of the school, you can support ground-breaking research, help create scholarships for our students, build important partnerships and promote community engagement.

 -